caspi46/caspi46/README.md

 - Developed an AI system to generate sports scout analysis using multiple agents.
 - Designed the system pipeline with multiple agents and an MCP server.
 - Implemented MCP tools to establish the baseline functionality and structure.

+### ZotMover (Self-balancing Robot)
+- Implemented sensor-to-actuator control logic integrating gyroscope/accelerometer data with a motor driver for real-time balancing
+- Built a data pipeline to stream telemetry to Azure Cloud and visualize system performance metrics

 ### [Operating System in Rust](https://github.com/caspi46/rust_os_study)
 - Simple operating system in Rust